Diabetes Education & Management

 - ALL medications in their original bottles, prescribed and over-the-counter, including herbals and vitamins

-- Blood glucose meter, if testing, and your log book
+- If testing, bring your blood glucose meter, and your log book

 - Insulin supplies, if you are taking insulin